ed-freitas/ps-projects-audition/tasks.md

 We will be using an ordered dictionary `OrderedDict`, to return the list of fields read from a PDF form document.
 We can read any fields within a PDF form document, by using the `readfields` function.

-Submit tasks 1 and 2 by creating a `t1_2.py` file within your project folder, with the steps described in this task.
+Submit tasks 1 and 2 by creating a `t1_2.py` file within your project folder, with the step described in this task.

 ### Testing Tasks 1 and 2: